 8. Exterior Examination

-• Direction of Examination and Condition of Each Side: Describe the direction of examination and the condition of each side of the structure and the roof, using methods of systematic observation.
+Direction of Examination and Condition of Each Side: Describe the direction of examination and the condition of each side of the structure and the roof using methods of systematic observation.

-• Condition of the Roof: Based on observation, describe general conditions that exist on the roof, including collapse, charring, or fire behavior influenced by firefighting activities.
+Condition of the Roof: Based on observation, describe general conditions that exist on the roof, including collapse, charring, or fire behavior influenced by firefighting activities.

-• Progression of Fire: Describe the progression of the fire across the roof.
+Progression of Fire: Describe the progression of the fire across the roof.
 Be sure to note any areas of intense heat and any structural failures.
-Detail specific damage types and locations to support fire origin and cause hypotheses.
+Detail specific damage types and locations to support the fire origin and cause hypotheses.

 Best Practices: